Balogun scores own goal in Rangers draw as Slimani and Toko Ekambi fire Lyon to victory

 After the resumption of play, the Scottish Premiership giants scored an equaliser through second-half substitute Ianis Hagi in the 77th minute.

-Balogun played the entire duration alongside his compatriot Joe Aribo while Calvin Bassey came on as an 81st-minute substitute and Zambia's Fashion Sakala was replaced in the 56th minute.
+Balogun played the duration of the match alongside his compatriot Joe Aribo while Calvin Bassey came on as an 81st-minute substitute and Zambia's Fashion Sakala was replaced in the 56th minute.

 Rangers remain unmoved in the third spot, level on four points with second-placed Sparta Prague after four games while Brondby sit at the bottom with two points.